bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 If you are using a hard drive from a Seagate Central then it is advised that you "zero out" the first 6GiB of the drive.
-During the devlopment of this procedure we found that a number of obscure issues can be overcome when re-partitioning a drive from a Segate central by zeroing out the first 6GiB.
+During the devlopment of this procedure we found that a number of obscure issues can be overcome when re-partitioning a drive from a Segate central by performing this step.

 This can be done using the "dd" command as seen below.
 Remember to replace "sdX" with the actual drive name corresponding to the target. **Warning :